spiral/docs/docs/en/framework/interceptors.md

 ## Domain Core

 In order to use interceptors, you need to have a core class that will be responsible for running the specific logic that can be intercepted before or after the call.

-For example, let's say you need to log database queries, measure query times, and log slow queries.
+For example, let's say you have a database layer and you need to log database queries, measure query times, and log slow queries.

 To achieve this, you can create a `DatabaseQueryCore` class that implements the `Spiral\Core\CoreInterface`.
 This class would be responsible for running the database query and returning the query result.